j50n/deno-proc/README.md

 string, or arrays of these) has to be fully resolved before it can be passed to the next process, so commands run this way run one at a time.

+Buffered data is sometimes a _lot_ faster than unbuffered data, but it really depends on how your processes behave.
+As a general rule, use the buffered handlers if you want the best performance.
+If you need output from the process as it is available, that is when you would normally use unbuffered data.

-When you have a lot of data, the fastest way to run processes is to connect them together with `AsyncIterable<Uint8Array>`s or to pipe them together using a `bash` script - though you give up some ability to capture error conditions with the later. `AsyncIterable<Uint8Array>` is iterable/streaming byte data, so commands can run in parallel and there is no overhead for text/line conversion.
+To sum it all up, when you have a lot of data, the fastest way to run processes is to connect them together with `AsyncIterable<Uint8Array>`s or to pipe them together using a `bash` script - though you give up some ability to capture error conditions with the later. `AsyncIterable<Uint8Array>` is iterable/streaming buffered byte data, so commands can run in parallel, chunk size is optimal, and there is no overhead for text/line conversion.

 `AsyncIterable<string>` is reasonably fast, and useful if you want to process string data in the Deno process.
 This data has to be converted from lines of text to bytes into and out of the process, so there is significant amount of overhead.
+Iterating over lots of very small strings does not perform well.

 If you don't have a lot of data to process, it doesn't really matter which form you use.